Product added to cart

 Secondary dysmenorrhea describes menstrual pain caused by abnormal changes inside or outside the uterus.
 Urinary tract infections, endometriosis and irritable bowel syndrome, are just examples of some conditions that may lead to secondary dysmenorrhea .

-How can a TENS Machine help with period pain?
+How can a TENS Machine help with period pain relief?

 A TENS machine can help ease pain during a woman's period by blocking nerve signals from the lower abdominal area.
 Research has also suggested that this can lead to the release of your body's natural pain relieving chemicals (opioids) and the reduction of prostaglandins.